Frequently Asked Questions about Public Records

 (4) Whenever it is made to appear by verified petition to the district court of the county where the records or some part thereof are situated that certain investigative records are being improperly withheld from a member of the public, the court shall order the officer or person charged with withholding the records to disclose the investigative record or show cause why he should not do so.
 The court shall decide the case after examining the record in camera, papers filed by the parties, and such oral argument and additional evidence as the court may allow.

-Section 9-340B(1) provides that other entities with law enforcement responsibilities, such as the department of fish and game, have the same confidentiality standards.
-Section 9-337(7) defines "law enforcement agency" as any state or local agency that is "given law enforcement powers or which has authority to investigate, enforce, prosecute or punish violations of state or federal criminal statutes, ordinances or regulations."
-For further discussion of this topic, see Attorney General Opinion No. 86-7.
+Other entities with law enforcement responsibilities, such as the Department of Fish and Game, have the same confidentiality standards.9 "Law enforcement agency" is defined as any state or local agency that is "given law enforcement powers or which has authority to investigate, enforce, prosecute or punish violations of state or federal criminal statutes, ordinances or regulations."10 For further discussion of this topic, see Attorney General Opinion No. 86-7.11